mukhtarmid/Data-Extractor/README.md

 **Step 2:** Now we need a remote web browser, so we can have command over him, and we can control with codes.
 For this we have `webdriver.Chrome()`, this code will open a remote blank Chrome Browser.

-**Step 3:** Inside an varibale store the dynamic website in the form of string.
+**Step 3:** Inside an varibale store the dynamic website url in the form of string.

 **Step 4:**`browser.get(variable)` will open the website in a Remote Chrome Browser.